 Use a Mac as a Security Camera And Watch Live Video Remotely From an iPhone or iPad

 If you’ve ever wished you could check up on your house while you’re away, wish no more because we have a simple solution.
 We are going to configure a Mac as a home security camera that will open a live video stream on demand which can be watched remotely from anywhere via an iPhone, iPad, iPod touch, or another Mac.
 If this sounds potentially complicated, it’s actually not at all, and everything is achieved through a little FaceTime hackery.
-Read along.
+Read along to get the Mac security cam configured in no time at all with just about any version of Mac OS X and iOS!

 Requirements for the Mac Security Cam